 - Bank statements and/or proof of income

 Come prepared.
-It will be much easier to apply for disability benefits in person if you bring what you need to apply.
+It will be much easier to apply for benefits in person if you bring what you need to apply.
 Also, you should make an appointment before you visit.
 That way you will avoid a long wait in line.

 WE HELP YOU COLLECT YOUR IDAHO MEDICAL RECORDS